ibm-cloud-docs/openshift/openshift_storage_ocs_install.md

 <br />

-## Installing OpenShift Container Storage from OperatorHub
+## Installing OpenShift Data Foundation from OperatorHub
 {: #ocs-install-oh}

-Before you can install OCS from OperatorHub, you must deploy the following configmap to your cluster to set the kubelet path for the OCS drivers.
+Before you can install the operator from OperatorHub, you must deploy the following configmap to your cluster to set the kubelet path for the storage drivers.
 {: shortdesc}

 1. Save the following configmap to a file on your local machine.